rjablon03/kfleet/README.md

 This application was my CIS-371 final project at GVSU.
 The scope was kept small so that I could complete the application over the course of the semester.
 I would like to add features such as navigation tools and an email service that sends users notifications when they have an overdue check-out.

 The tools I used to build this project are Vite, React, Typescript, and Tailwind.
-The application was deployed on Vercel and uses one of their database providers for all of its data needs.
+The application was deployed on Vercel and uses Firebase for it's data needs.
 Carbon estimates were made using the Carbon Interface API linked below.
+Authentication is provided through the Auth0 platform.

 https://docs.carboninterface.com/#/?id=introduction